-With the Coronavirus pandemic knocking doors in over 78 countries, there is a need to take precautionary measures to curb its spread.
+With the Coronavirus pandemic knocking on doors in over 78 countries, it is necessary to take precautionary measures to curb its spread.
 In most countries, there have been many shifts from the norm.
 Notably, one area that has been profoundly affected is the working environment.

 Typically, the spread of the virus is fast.
 According to research data, every infected person can pass the virus to 2-3 people during the early stages of the infection.
-With everyone being vulnerable to it, limiting in-person interactions is a great strategy to prevent its spread.
+With everyone being vulnerable, limiting in-person interactions is a great strategy to prevent its spread.

-One way in which this limitation can be ensured is allowing workers to work remotely, especially from their homes.
+One way this limitation can be ensured is by allowing workers to work remotely, especially from their homes.

 Taking Precaution Against the Coronavirus

-Other than these preventive measures, adjusting to working from home is a huge shift for most companies and individuals.
-In that case, we explore some of the ways you can remain productive and get things done in this article.
+Other than these preventive measures, adjusting to working from home is a massive shift for most companies and individuals.
+In that case, we explore ways to remain productive and get things done in this article.

 Tasks That Can Be Done Remotely

 We understand that some business operations will have to shut down during this pandemic.
-More so, several business models will cripple due to the lack of interactions with the customers.
+More so, several business models will cripple due to the lack of customer interactions.
 Working from home is not a new thing.
-In fact, up to 3.4% of the US workforce work from home.
+Up to 3.4% of the US workforce work from home.
 Some of these tasks that can be done from home include.

-If your company has a customer service desk, their roles can still run smoothly.
+Their roles can still run smoothly if your company has a customer service desk.
 These tasks include IT support, helpdesk, and salesforce.

 For most B2B and B2C business models, Independent Contractors are one of their primary resources.
 These assets include marketing personnel, freelance content creators, virtual assistants, and salespersons.

 An intrapreneur is a person who works as an entrepreneur in a large corporation.
 Think of senior business executives and C-level decision-makers in large companies.
-Someone like a Chief Technology Officer or an Executive Director does not need to have an office in the HQ for them to offer their services.
+Someone like a Chief Technology Officer or an Executive Director does not need an HQ office to offer their services.

 When you look at this shift to remote work from a merit perspective, the system is championing creativity.
 The economy will not take a break since the demand for essential goods and services will have to be met.
 This viewpoint means the above tasks are just a handful of what needs to be done for businesses and consumers to survive.

 Consequently, for you to have a similar working experience, such as the one you had in the office and get things done, you need tools and resources.
-These are tools and resources that will duplicate the office work-place experience in your home to ensure maximum productivity.
+These tools and resources will duplicate the office workplace experience in your home to ensure maximum productivity.
 Let us look at some of them.

 Tools and Software That Support Working from Home

 One huge barrier to working from a remote location can be effective communication.
-In an office set up, you have landlines that you communicate to your seniors and juniors with, which cannot offer a similar experience at home.
+In an office set-up, you have landlines that you communicate to your seniors and juniors, which cannot offer a similar experience at home.
 However, technology is there to account for this gap.

-Teleconferencing is the new way in which people are communicating from remote locations.
+Teleconferencing is the new way in which people communicate from remote locations.
 By relying on technologies like VoIP, you can use tools such as Skype, Zoom, Loom, and GoToMeeting to keep the conversation going in your business.

-Project management tools such as Trello, Slack, and Bitrix 24 are perfect examples of tools that you can use to collaborate on with your fellow employees seamlessly.
+Project management tools such as Trello, Slack, and Bitrix 24 are perfect tools for collaborating seamlessly with fellow employees.
 These software products ensure smooth interactions with unfinished work and encourage workforce productivity.

 Time management involves a lot.
-Essentially, you need to apply time management in time tracking, to-do list management, throughput completion, billing, and task management.
-Working from home is more like working for yourself – you will have little or no supervision.
+Essentially, you must apply time management in tracking, to-do list management, throughput completion, billing, and task management.
+Working from home is like working for yourself – you will have little or no supervision.
 Hence, you need a way to remain productive and self-disciplined.

 Designing a Home Office Space for Productivity

-One thing that’s for sure is that you might have a hard time shifting to working from home, well at least during the early days.
-Several things might account for this, and one of them is your workstation or home office.
-For you to remain productive, you need to set up a place where you can work from with minimal distractions; therefore, your couch is probably a bad idea.
+One thing that’s for sure is that you might have difficulty shifting to working from home, well at least during the early days.
+Several items might account for this, and one of them is your workstation or home office.
+To remain productive, you need to set up a place where you can work with minimal distractions; therefore, your couch is probably a bad idea.
 The following tips will help to set up a space that will allow you to get things done quickly and effectively.

-Repetitive tasks can be tedious, especially if you are isolated and you miss the watercooler chatter with your workmates.
+Repetitive tasks can be tedious, especially if you are isolated and miss the water cooler chatter with your workmates.
 A routine, however, will help you get through this since you will have other things to do apart from work.

 Health professionals have advised staying indoors for the most part.
-That does not mean that you stay glued to the monitors or staying bedridden like an ailing person.
-For the sake of productivity, you can incorporate home workout plans into your routines.
+That does not mean that you stay glued to the monitors or stay bedridden like an ailing person.
+For productivity, you can incorporate home workout plans into your routines.

-We saw that communication can be a huge barrier to productivity.
-You need to strive to call, email, or text your business associates regularly for updates on what is happening in the business.
-This way, you will meet deadlines, avoid burnouts, and stay motivated.
+We saw that communication could be a huge barrier to productivity.
+You must strive to call, email, or text your business associates regularly for updates on what is happening in the business.
+You will meet deadlines, avoid burnout, and stay motivated.

 You might get overwhelmed with work sometimes.
-In such instances, it will pay to be able to decide on what to prioritize and what not to.
-In fact, you can use decision matrices such as The Eisenhower Decision Matrix to work out the different tasks based on urgency and importance.
+In such instances, it will pay to decide what to prioritize and what not to do.
+You can use decision matrices such as The Eisenhower Decision Matrix to work out the different tasks based on urgency and importance.

 Benefits of Working from Home

 Working from home can have its pros and cons.
-For one, not every business model is flexible enough, and not every home is also as flexible.
+For one, not every business model is flexible enough, and not every home is as flexible.
 Say, for instance, you have noisy neighbours in your apartment.
-Nonetheless, work has to be done, and here are some of the benefits you will reap when working from home.
+Nonetheless, work must be done, and here are some benefits you will reap when working from home.

-- Saves you money – say no to having to buy lunch daily from that joint with inflated menu prices outside your office.
+Saves you money – say no to buying lunch daily from that joint with inflated menu prices outside your office.

-- More time for your loved ones – get to listen to your kids’ success stories during your classic coffee breaks in the living room.
+More time for your loved ones – listen to your kids’ success stories during your classic coffee breaks in the living room.

 The Coronavirus pandemic has opened a whole new world of opportunities for us.
-Thinking positively about it, we can make use of the time it has given us to continue with life from a different perspective and still maintain standards.
+Thinking positively about it, we can use the time it has given us to continue life from a different perspective and maintain standards.
 You just need to be willing and able to work for you to remain productive.
 Ultimately, with these tips and tools, it can be business as usual.